valnoc/Mirage/README.md

 ## Usage
 First of all - check Example project.
 ### Mocks
+A Mock is an object which mimics the behaviour of a real object and records functions' calls.
 #### Class mock
 To create a class mock (ex. `FirstService`):
 1. Create a new Mock class inhereted from the original